Melody-Lisa/into-the-woods/README.md

 3. Due to the nature of the project I was unable to implement a save feature for the game.
 This is an option to look into in future versions of the site.

 4. Due to the time constraints of the project the game itself is designed as a demo.
 I would like to implement a full game in future versions of the site.

+5. I would like to implement a feature that allows the user to choose their own name in future versions of the site.

+6. At this stage of development the 404 page loads only when the user types in an incorrect url to the main page.
+I would like to implement a 404 page that loads if the user clicks on any broken link within the site, including the modals.

 <sup><sub>[*Back to top*](#contents)</sup></sub>